bruceravel/demeter/documentation/Athena/examples/aucl.rst

 to the linear combination tool and load the 9 standards into the table.

-Click the :quoted:`Use at most` control down to three.
-At this point you could click :kbd:`Fit all combinations,light` to begin fitting all 120 combinations of 2 and 3 standards.
+Click the :guilabel:`Use at most` control down to three.
+At this point you could click :button:`Fit all combinations,light` to begin fitting all 120 combinations of 2 and 3 standards.
 This is, however, a bit of a waste of time.
 We **know** that there is metallic gold in these data.
-The fifth column in the table of standards is labeled :quoted:`req.`, which is short for *required*.
-Click the radiobutton in the :quoted:`Au foil` row.
+The fifth column in the table of standards is labeled :guilabel:`req.`, which is short for *required*.
+Click the radiobutton in the :guilabel:`Au foil` row.
 This will cause the combinatorial sequence to only consider combinations which include the metallic gold standard.
 This reduces the number of binary and ternary combinations to 36.
-Now click :kbd:`Fit all combinations,light` in the operations list.
+Now click :button:`Fit all combinations,light` in the operations list.
 This will take a while.
 It's a good time to get that cup of coffee.